odoo-dev/odoo/doc/howtos/rdtraining/03_newapp.rst

 ====================================

-Our new module will cover a business area which is very specific, and therefore not included in the standard set of modules: the real estate properties.
+Our new module will cover a business area which is very specific, and therefore not included in the standard set of modules: real estate.
 It is worth noting that before developing a new module, it always makes sense to verify if Odoo doesn't already provide a way to answer the specific business needs.